 3.1 Please use the section below to define the steps you will take to minimise or mitigate any likely adverse impact of the proposed change on specific groups that may share a protected characteristic.
-Equality (Protecte Characte d Potential disadvantage or negative impact e Action required to address issue or minimise adverse impact Action Owner Date for completing action Disability Cyclist on shared surfaces may come into conflict with this group.
+Equality (Protecte Characte d.
+Potential disadvantage or negative impact e Action required to address issue or minimise adverse impact Action Owner Date for completing action Disability Cyclist on shared surfaces may come into conflict with this group.
 This risk can be mitigated by safety and enforcement measures.
 Programme Manager Ongoing on scheme by scheme basis Cycle routes need to be designed to provide access for hand bikes, etc. Impacts on bus passengers due to relocations of bus stops.
 Improvements to the cycling network have the ability to improve outcomes for all groups.
 Current use of cycling is focused more able bodied groups.
 The Council is engaged in ongoing work to widen participation in walking and cycling as 'active travel'.
 The Council needs to ensure this is inclusive and includes people living with a disability.
 We will continue to work with organizations such as Wheels for Wellbeing to ensure that the network is suitable for accessible bicycles.
 Head of Strategic Transport Ongoing - reviewed annually

 Review schemes to ensure that bus impacts are minimized and / or mitigated to ensure disabled access.
 Pregnancy and Maternity Cyclist on shared surfaces may come into conflict with this group.
-This can be mitigated by designing in a 'comfort zone' and / or providing clear demarcation of the area for cyclists and the area for other users. safety and enforcement measures.
-Cycle routes need to be designed to provide access for hand bikes, etc. Ongoing on scheme by scheme basis Age Cyclist on shared surfaces may come into conflict with this group.
+This can be mitigated by designing in a 'comfort zone' and / or providing clear demarcation of the area for cyclists and the area for other users.
+This risk can be mitigated by safety and enforcement measures.
+Cycle routes need to be designed to provide access for hand bikes, etc. Use of walking cycling to be increased across group.
+Programme Manager Ongoing on scheme by scheme basis Age Cyclist on shared surfaces may come into conflict with this group.
 This risk can be mitigated by safety and enforcement measures This risk can be mitigated by safety and enforcement measures.
-Ongoing on scheme by scheme basis Current use of walking & cycling is focused on younger and more able bodied groups.
+Programme Manager Ongoing on scheme by scheme basis Current use of walking & cycling is focused on younger and more able bodied groups.
 The Council is engaged in ongoing work to widen participation in walking and cycling as 'active travel'.
 The Council needs to ensure this is inclusive and includes people of all ages.
-Strategic Ongoing - reviewed annually Race/ Ethnicity Current use of walking & cycling as travel modes is not evenly distributed across groups.
+Head of Strategic Transport Ongoing - reviewed annually Race/ Ethnicity Current use of walking & cycling as travel modes is not evenly distributed across groups.
 The Council is engaged in ongoing work to widen participation in walking and cycling as 'active travel'.
 The Council needs to ensure this is inclusive and includes people of all races / ethnicity.
 Head of Strategic Transport Ongoing - reviewed annually Gender Current use of walking & cycling as travel modes is not evenly distributed across groups.
 The Council is engaged in ongoing work to widen participation in walking and cycling as 'active travel'.
 The Council needs to ensure this is inclusive and includes people of all genders.
-Ongoing - reviewed annually
+Head of Strategic Transport Ongoing - reviewed annually